peterjc/thapbi-pict/docs/examples/synthetic_mycobiome/abundance.rst

 <https://www.drive5.com/usearch/manual/unoise_algo.html>`_ (Edgar 2016).

-Adding this to the control-driven abundance threshold example drops the total unique read count from over 3 thousand to just 700:
+Adding this to the control-driven abundance threshold example drops the total unique read count from over 3 thousand to just over 700:

 .. code:: console

     $ grep -c "^>" summary/ctrl_denoise.ITS2.all_reads.fasta
-    700
+    704
     $ grep -c "^ITS2" summary/ctrl_denoise.ITS2.tally.tsv
-    700
+    704
     $ grep -c "^ITS2" summary/ctrl_denoise.ITS2.reads.1s5g.tsv
-    700
+    704

 This gives an edit graph visually somewhere in between the examples above, with the obvious variant halos collapsed, but some of the more complex chains